kp2pml30/git-third-party/README.md

 # Git third party

-Small zero-dependency python utility that is an alternative to [git-submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and [git-subtree](https://manpages.debian.org/testing/git-man/git-subtree.1.en.html), that allows patching third-party code, storing commits in your tree
+Tool for patching third-party libraries without need to fork them

-No need to fork, no need to store all code in your tree, store just your patches
+This is a small zero-dependency utility that is an alternative to [git-submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and [git-subtree](https://manpages.debian.org/testing/git-man/git-subtree.1.en.html).
+It stores only delta (changes) inside your tree

-**WARNING:** it is a raw prototype
+This tool is not oriented for highly concurrent modification of third-party tools by multiple users

 ## Usage
 ```bash